ringcentral/ringcentral-web-phone/README.md

 - ref: https://www.ietf.org/rfc/rfc3261.txt
 - ref: https://git.ringcentral.com/Dmitry.Iskrich/pjac2/-/blob/master/pjac_fw/bl/telco/call_control_sip.py

+## Two kinds of special messages

+Before an incoming call is answered, client may send special messages with **XML** body to confirmReceive/toVoicemail/decline/forward/reply the call.

+In an ongoing call (either inbound or outbound), client may send special messages with **JSON** body to startCallRecord/stopCallRecord/flip/park the call.

 ## Todo:

 - create some slides to talk about the reasoning for getting rid of SIP.js